wilsonmar/billboard/README.md

 is used by people who connect sensors, LEDs, buttons, servos, etc to their Pi http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro/
 * NOOBS (Net Out Of the Box)
 * Arh

+## Media Players

 * XBMC (Xbox Media Center) show videos, pictures, and music.

+* https://plex.tv/ collects your media and provides DNLA support for showing on various screens on the same wi-fi (which may stutter if the speed is not good).

+The premium subscription auto-downloads movie trailers as well as your media, then plays them on XBox and Vizio TVs.
+First register after getting [http://www.raspberrypi.com/license-keys/] to download the necessary codecs for MPEG-2 and VC1.

+* (Open Source Media Center) from https://osmc.tv/download/

 http://elinux.org/RPi_Easy_SD_Card_Setup